 - 7.4.6.1 Before establishing the retention time windows, make sure the gas chromatographic system is operating within optimum conditions. - 7.4.6.2 The widths of the retention time windows are defined as described in Method 8000.
-However, the experience of the analyst should weigh heavily in the interpretation of the chromatograms. - 7.5 Gas chromatographic analysis of sample extracts - 7.5.1 The same GC operating conditions used for the initial calibration must be employed for samples analyses. - 7.5.2 Verify calibration each 12-hour shift by injecting calibration verification standards prior to conducting any sample analyses.
+However, the experience of the analyst should weigh heavily in the interpretation of the chromatograms. - 7.5 Gas chromatographic analysis of sample extracts - 7.5.1 The same GC operating conditions used for the initial calibration must be employed for the analysis of samples. - 7.5.2 Verify calibration at least once each 12-hour shift by injecting calibration verification standards prior to conducting any sample analyses.
 Analysts should alternate the use of high and low concentration mixtures of single-component analytes and multi-component analytes for calibration verification.
 A calibration standard must also be injected at intervals of not less than once every twenty samples (after every 10 samples is recommended to minimize the number of samples requiring re-injection when QC limits are exceeded) and at the end of the analysis sequence.
 See Sec.
-8.4.4 for additional guidance on the frequency of the standard injections. - 7.5.2.1 The calibration factor for each analyte should not exceed a \pm 15 percent difference from the mean calibration factor calculated for the initial calibration.
-If a nonlinear calibration model or a linear model not through the origin has been employed for the initial calibration, consult Sec.
-7 of Method 8000 for the specifics of calibration verification.
+8.4.4 for additional guidance on the frequency of the standard injections.

+7.5.2.1 The calibration factor for each analyte should not exceed a \pm 15 percent difference from the mean calibration factor calculated for the initial calibration.
+If a calibration approach other than the RSD method has been employed for the initial calibration (e.g., a linear model not through the origin, a non-linear calibration model, etc.), consult Sec.
+7 of Method 8000 for the specific details of calibration verification.

-% Difference = $$\frac{CF - \overline{CF_v}}{\overline{CF}} \times 100$$
+% Difference ' $$\frac{\text{CF \& }\overline{\text{CF}}{\text{v}}}{\overline{\text{CF}}} \times 100$$